I could never choose just one subject to study, so I decided

 privilege to be allowed into the lives of strangers.

-organizations.
+My clients are international publications and NGOs.
 I have worked for The New York Times, the Associated Press, the

 United Nations and more.

 While in West Africa I not only fell in love with the region, but also the man who is now my husband.
 We have two rock star daughters, Amelia & Lola.
 They make me laugh every day.